Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 5/24/23

 Made the sprite walk with a walking animation.
 Also created a crouch feature.
 Changed the Character interface into a class which Goku extends.

+### 5/25/23

+Jump feature where the character jumps in a parabolic curve.

 ## GROUP MEMBER 2: Phillip Guan